Enumeration of plane unicuspidal curves of any genus via tropical geometry: Introduction

+The structure of the paper is as follows.
+Section \ref{sec-pr} introduces necessary elements of tropical geometry and proves auxiliary statements.
+In Section \ref{sec-cor}, we prove the correspondence theorem between algebraic and tropical unicuspidal curves (Theorem \ref{tuc1} describes the tropical limits of unicuspidal algebraic curves, Theorem \ref{t2} gives a formula for the multiplicity of a unicuspidal tropical curve).
+In Section \ref{sec-lp}, we suggest a ``cuspidal" modification of Mikhalkin's lattice path algorithm (Theorem \ref{t4}).
+At last, Section \ref{sec-ex} is devoted to enumeration of real cuspidal curves (Theorem \ref{tex}).
+In Appendix we discuss multiplicities of the tropical cuspidal fragments of the two remaining types.

-{\bf Acknowledgements.} The work at this paper has been supported by the Israeli Science Foundation grant no. 176/15.
-The second author was also partially supported by the European Research Council Advanced grant 338809.
+{\bf Acknowledgements.} The work at this paper has been supported by the Israeli Science Foundation grants no. 176/15 and 501/18.
+The first author was also partially supported by the European Research Council Advanced grant 338809, while the second author enjoyed a partial support from the Bauer-Neuman Chair in Real and Complex Geometry.
 A part of the work has been performed during the stay of the second author at the Mittag-Leffler Institute, Stockholm, Sweden.
 The second author is very grateful to the MLI for hospitality and excellent working conditions.
+Finally, we express our gratitude to the anonymous referees for the careful reading of the manuscript and the criticism which helped us to correct mistakes, fill in gaps, and improve the presentation.
+Special thanks are due to D. Kerner, who explained to us the asymptotics of the count of multi-cuspidal plane curves, and R. Piene, who attracted our attention to the paper \cite{Qv}.